wagaweb/wbf/readme.md

 - **Utils**
 A toolbox of useful functions

-You can learn more about each components by reading their specific readmes.
+You can learn more about each components by reading their specific readme.